gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 Another way open-source companies try monetizing the open-source project is hosting.

-This makes a lot of sense for DB engines and difficult to self-host datawarehouses and data processing systems.
+This makes a lot of sense for DB engines and difficult to self-host data warehouses and data processing systems.
 Anything dealing with data, where backups and consistency matters, lends itself to this model.
 Keeping the dev workflow free, then helping companies host and scale their data pipelines.

 It is a fair deal as long as AWS does not take the upstream and deploy it as-is.
-You heared many of these stories (ElasticSearch, MongoDB) the last couple of years.
+You heard many of these stories (ElasticSearch, MongoDB) the last couple of years.

 #### The Story of Gimlet Cloud

 So we have a cloud.
 It used to have a volume based pricing.
-You get to deploy X services for free, than you pay for every additional Y services.
+You get to deploy X services for free, then you pay for every additional Y service.

 What happened is that our most avid users self-host the free (as in beer) open-source version, and the remaining users were mostly personal users - did I mention that that was also free in our old pricing?